Paul Ballard (soccer)

 Paul Ballard (born May 17, 1983 in New Westminster, British Columbia) is a Canadian soccer coach.
 He is currently the head coach of the women's soccer program at Bishop's University.
-His coaching career followed a five-year run as a professional soccer player internationally.
-Since retiring from his professional/semi-professional career, Paul has developed a passion for coaching and mentoring athletes through transformational servant leadership.

 Career

-Ballard received his, UEFA A coaching license from IFA in 2018.
+Ballard received his UEFA A coaching license from IFA in 2018.
 He is currently the director of soccer at Bishop's University and the head coach of the varsity women's soccer team.

 Ballard started his coaching career in Langley with the Langley United Soccer Association, where he was awarded the Fraser Valley coach of the year.
 He was also an assistant coach with the Trinity Western Men's soccer team from 2012 to 2016.

 University

 Ballard played college soccer at Trinity Western, where he was a four-time Canada West Conference First Team All-Star, a two-time All-Canadian in 2005 and 2006, and the Trinity Western University Athlete of the Year in both 2005 and 2006.
 He graduated with an undergrad degree in 2006.
 He completed his master's degree in leadership in 2017 at Trinity Western University.